-The Accreditation Committee recognises the role of the Department of Education and Training (DET), the Higher Education Standards Panel (HESP) and the Tertiary Education Quality Standards Agency (TEQSA) in the regulation and quality assurance of higher education in Australia.
-The Accreditation Committee does not seek to duplicate the role of these bodies and does not assess against the standards from the Higher Education Standards Framework (Threshold Standards) 2015 (threshold HES).
-The accreditation standards in this document are limited to aspects of the education provider and program that are directly related to ensuring students have the knowledge, skills and professional attributes needed to safely and competently practise as a medical radiation practitioner in Australia.
+The Accreditation Committee recognises the role of the Department of Education and Training (DET), the Higher Education Standards Panel (HESP)1, and Tertiary Education Quality Standards Agency (TEQSA)2 in regulation and quality assurance of higher education in Australia.
+The Accreditation Committee does not seek to duplicate the role of these bodies and does not assess against the standards from the Higher Education Standards Framework (Threshold Standards) 2015 (threshold HES)3.
+The accreditation standards in this document are limited to aspects of the education provider and program that are directly related to ensuring students have the knowledge, skills and professional attributes needed to safely and competently practise as a Chinese medicine practitioner in Australia.